Cases spike in Sunbelt, other states back off on reopening

-PHOENIX (AP) — Arizona recorded more coronavirus deaths, infections, hospitalizations and emergency-room visits in a single day than ever before in a crisis Wednesday across the Sunbelt that sent a shudder through other parts of the country and led distant states to put their own reopening plans on hold.
+PHOENIX (AP) — Arizona recorded more coronavirus deaths, infections, hospitalizations and emergency-room visits in a single day than ever before Wednesday as the deepening crisis across the Sunbelt sent a shudder through other parts of the country and led distant states to put their own reopening plans on hold.

-In Florida, hospitals braced for an influx of patients, with the biggest medical center in Florida’s hardest-hit county, Miami’s Jackson Health System, scaling back elective surgeries and other procedures to make room for victims of the resurgence underway across the South and West.
+States hit hard by the growing COVID-19 outbreaks across the South and West continued rolling back their reopenings, with California ordering bars, movie theaters and indoor areas in restaurants closed in about 70% of the state.
+Gov. Gavin Newsom reported nearly 5,900 new cases and 110 more deaths in 24 hours.

-On Wednesday, Vice President Mike Pence planned to visit Arizona, where cases have spiked since stay-at-home orders expired in mid-May.
-Arizona reported record single-day highs of almost 4,900 new COVID-19 cases, 88 new deaths, close to 1,300 ER visits and a running total of nearly 2,900 people in the hospital.
+In Florida, the biggest hospital in the hardest-hit county, Miami’s Jackson Health System, scaled back elective surgeries and other procedures as it and others around the state braced for an influx of victims.

 Florida recorded more than 6,500 new cases — down from around 9,000 on some days last week, but still alarming — and a running total of over 3,500 deaths.
 Ahead of the Fourth of July, counties in South Florida are closing beaches to fend off large crowds that could spread the virus.